Plumbago pulchella

-Plumbago pulchella is a species of flowering plant on the Plumbaginaceae family.
+Plumbago pulchella is a species of flowering plant in the Plumbaginaceae family.
 It is referred to by the common name cola de iguana.

-The plant species is endemic to more than 20 states in Mexico.
+The plant species is endemic to Mexico, where it is native to more than 20 states.

 Medicinal uses

 Pulchellidin, an O-methylated anthocyanidin, can be found in Plumbago pulchella.

 It is a traditional medicinal plant in Mesoamerica, including of the Rarámuri people in northwestern Mexico.

 In Michoacán it is used as a veterinary medicine.